 Devotional service does not require that your devotion be supported by any underlying logic.
 Devotional mood, bhāva, is designed to lead the individual past buddhi, intellect.
-For, the true nature of mind is beyond all reasoning and cogitation, both of which are products of the conditioned mind.
+For, the true nature of the mind is beyond all reasoning and cogitation, both of which are products of the conditioned mind.
 However, a yogi sees things differently.
 He believes there must be more to it than meets the eye.
-After all, scriptures were propounded and expounded by the greatest mystics and the timeless sages.
+After all, the scriptures were propounded and expounded by the greatest mystics and timeless sages.

-So, what is the esoteric or yogic meaning of Rāmāyaṇa — the epic of Lord Rama?
+So, what is the esoteric or yogic meaning of the Rāmāyaṇa — the epic of Lord Rama?
 I am in no way qualified to even attempt deciphering the esoteric meaning.
 In fact, even the thought is arrogant for how can a drop comprehend the depths of an ocean?
-Unless, of course, he merges in the ocean and becomes the ocean himself.
+Unless, of course, he merges into the ocean and becomes the ocean himself.
 But once the ocean, he can no longer understand the state and struggle of the drop!
 Anyway, I am sharing with you what I found in my samādhi one day.
 As follows:

 Ravana was a daitya, a demon, with ten heads and limitless power.
 He had the elixir stored in his nābhi, navel.
 Lord Rama, an incarnation of Vishnu, was an icon for the strength of character and dharma, the righteous path.
 His Consort, Mā Sita, was an embodiment of devotion and pativrata dharma, her conduct of faithfulness and loyalty towards her Lord.
 Lakshmana represented sevā, service, determination and resolve.
 So much for the basic premise…

-Rāvaṇa a great tapasvin, represents attainment of supreme one pointed concentration.
+Rāvaṇa a great tapasvin, represents the attainment of supreme one pointed concentration.
 His ten heads are but the ten senses — conative and cognitive organs.
 It shows when the senses are one-pointed (channelized consciousness) but misdirected, one wrongly uses one’s power.
 There is no hope for the yogi who has attained such a state of mind but is still a servant of his lust and rage.
-That yogin who stops just after perfecting the yogic practices rather than the actual samādhi, trance, can still fall for vikāra, the restive tendencies of the mind.
+That yogin who stops just after perfecting the yogic practices rather than the actual samādhi, trance, can still fall to vikāra, the restive tendencies of the mind.
 And the one who fails to carry out a penetrating analysis into the reality of things in his trance will continue to be a regular victim of such tendencies.

 For, the real work begins once you get to samādhi and are able to maintain it.
 The elixir in the navel hints at the yogic secret and importance of the maṇipur chakra, the psychoneurotic plexus of navel.